OmarMoper/drupal8notes/README.md

 # drupal8notes
 Notes about drupal 8 to query in future.
-Links, little annotations, etc.
+Links, little annotations, etc. The idea is have a single README.txt  which all info grouped.

   * [Contrib modules](#contrib-modules)
   * [Entities](#entities)